-- (a) Quality of the Project Design (up to 35 points).
+(a) Quality of the Project Design (up to 35 points).
 The Secretary considers the quality of the design of the proposed project.
-In determining the quality of the design of the proposed project, the Secretary considers: - (1) The extent to which the proposed project demonstrates a rationale (34 CFR 75.210(c)(2)(xxix)) (up to 5 points); - (2) The extent to which the methods of evaluation include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data to the extent possible (34 CFR 75.210(h)(2)(iv)) (up to 5 points); - (3) The ambitiousness of the State entity's objectives for the quality charter school program carried out under the CSP State Entities program (section 4303(g)(1)(B) of the ESEA (20 U.S.C.
-7221b(g)(1)(B))) (up to 5 points); and - (4) The extent to which the projected number of subgrant awards for each grant project year is supported by evidence of demand and need, and the extent to which the proposed average subgrant award amount is supported by evidence of the need of applicants (2022 NFP) (up to 20 points). - (b) Quality of Eligible Applicants Receiving Subgrants (up to 15 points): The likelihood that the eligible applicants receiving subgrants under the program will meet the State entity's objectives for the quality charter school program and improve educational results for students (section 4303(g)(1)(C) (20 U.S.C.
+In determining the quality of the design of the proposed project, the Secretary considers:

+(1) The extent to which the proposed project demonstrates a rationale (34 CFR 75.210(c)(2)(xxix)) (up to 5 points);

+(2) The extent to which the methods of evaluation include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data to the extent possible (34 CFR 75.210(h)(2)(iv)) (up to 5 points);

+(3) The ambitiousness of the State entity's objectives for the quality charter school program carried out under the CSP State Entities program (section 4303(g)(1)(B) of the ESEA (20 U.S.C.
+7221b(g)(1)(B))) (up to 5 points); and that the eligible applicants receiving subgrants under the program will meet the State entity's objectives for the quality charter school program and improve educational results for students (section 4303(g)(1)(C) (20 U.S.C.
 7221b(g)(1)(C))).